 This hearty hamburger soup is loaded with ground beef, potatoes and an assortment of vegetables, all in a savory broth.
 The perfect easy dinner option that the whole family will love!

 Sometimes I find myself with a pound of ground beef and no clue what to make with it.
 It’s times like that when I turn to hamburger soup- it’s satisfying, quick, and you can customize it with whatever ingredients you already have around the house.
+Looking for more ways to use this versatile type of meat?
+Try my creamy and comforting ground beef stroganoff!

 How do you make hamburger soup?